 But there are always other people who have input.
 Family, friends, colleagues, employers, teachers, celebrities; they each have a different level of status in your life, and can dramatically affect how you see a situation.
 Sometimes you might have so much external input that it can be difficult to parse your own feelings.

 Here’s where a mentor comes in.
-With a steady, committed one-to-one relationship that is focused on development and guidance, if you and your mentor are well-matched then you can really blossom into understanding your own decisions a lot better, and achieve more than you might have expected.
+With a steady, committed one-to-one relationship that is focused on development and guidance, if you and your mentor are well-matched then you can really blossom into understanding your own decisions a lot better and achieve more than you might have expected.
+Mentors have been used in all kinds of ways over the years.
+In fact, many businesses now take advantage of mentoring software to help promote a workforce that is constantly honing and growing its skillset.

 The stats back this up: research from the Federation of Small Businesses shows that 94% of mentored businesses found mentoring helpful to overall success; a study from 2008 in the Journal of Vocational Behaviour shows that a mentoring relationship is linked with positive outcomes in behaviour, attitude, health, relationships, motivation and career; and data from Glasgow’s MCR Pathways programme shows increases in mentee motivation, attainment and ‘positive destinations’ (after-school entry to work, college or university) all from below 50% before the programme to above 80% afterwards.